-If you are purchasing a new policy, you will want to avoid such exclusions where possible.
-If you have a mental disability and are concerned about your chances of recovering benefits, an experienced disability insurance attorney can look over your policy and give you a sense of the likelihood that your claim will be approved, and the extent of the benefits you would be entitled to.
+If you are purchasing a new disability insurance policy, you will want to avoid such exclusions where possible.
+If you have a mental disability and are concerned about your chances of recovering benefits, an experienced disability insurance attorney can look over your policy and give you a sense of the likelihood that your disability claim will be approved, and the extent of the disability benefits you would be entitled to.

 See Doe v.
 Unum Life Ins.
 Co. of Am., No. 12 CIV.
 9327 LAK, 2015 WL 5826696 (S.D.N.Y.
 Oct.
 5, 2015).

 In a previous post, we have discussed how ERISA claims are different from other disability claims.
 We have also looked at an ERISA case involving “abuse of discretion” review.
 However, there is another type of review under ERISA—“de novo” review.
 Unlike abuse of discretion review, under de novo review, the court assesses the merits of the disability claim without affording any deference to the insurer’s decision.
 Whether your claim is governed by abuse of discretion review or de novo review will depend on the terms of your plan.
-An experienced disability attorney can look at your policy and let you know which standard will apply.
+An experienced disability attorney can look at your disability insurance policy and let you know which standard will apply.

 In this post, we will be looking at two things.
-First, we will be looking at a case where the court reversed the denial of benefits under de novo review.
+First, we will be looking at a case where the court reversed the denial of disability benefits under de novo review.
 Second, we will be looking at some of the issues that commonly arise in mental health disability claims.
-In Part 1, we will be looking at the initial determination made by the court regarding whether the claimant was entitled to benefits.
-In Part 2, we will be looking at how the court determined the amount of benefits the claimant was entitled to.
+In Part 1, we will be looking at the initial determination made by the court regarding whether the claimant was entitled to disability benefits.
+In Part 2, we will be looking at how the court determined the amount of disability benefits the claimant was entitled to.